BananaCrystal/bananacrystal-payment-gateway/README.txt

 ## FEATURES

+* AI Agent mode for the new BananaCrystal platform, with the classic (legacy) setup still supported.
+* Works on both the classic checkout and the new WooCommerce blocks.
 * Quick installation and setup, see [guide](https://www.bananacrystal.com/docs/how-to-install-the-wordpress-woocommerce-plugin/).
 * Accept one-time payments or through subscriptions
 * Receive Instant Payment Notifications when a customer makes a payment or recurring payment for a subscription.